MicrosoftDocs/power-automate-docs/articles/minit/process-map.md

 ## Process map settings

-To open the process map settings, select the button on the right side of the screen.
+To open the process map settings, select **Customize** on the right side of the screen.

 :::image type="content" alt-text="Screenshot of the process map Settings icon." source="media/customizeicon.png":::

-All map settings will be accessible when you extend the panel on the right.

-A process map can be converted and exported into a BPMN 2.0 compliant format that allows you to work with the map in any standard BPMN modeling tool.

-A process or social map can also be exported as:

-- PNG image

-- XML file containing a list of activities and edges (for processing in any 3rd party tools)

-## Change the view of the process

-The first setting can be used to choose between the process map or the social graph.
+The **Customize** panel allows you to choose between the process map or the [social chart](#social-chart).
 Switching between these views will cause mining in the process to start over.

-## Process map

-Process map provides a view of the activities performed in the process and their sessions.

 ### Mining attribute selection